 Capital gains tax is payable when you sell a buy-to-let property at a profit from when you bought it.
 It isn't payable if you make a loss.

 You get an annual tax-free allowance of capital gains that you can make each tax year, before capital gains tax is charged.
-This allowance is currently £10,900.
+This allowance for tax year 2014/15 is £11,000.

 If you have sold a buy-to-let property, you'll need to declare this on your Self Assessment tax return.
 Capital Gains Tax is charged at 18% or 28% of the profit (depending on the taxable income and total capital gains you've made over the year).

 If you have made a loss in buy-to-let property sold in a previous year, you may be able to use this loss to reduce your capital gains bill.
 Similarly, you are able to deduct some expenses you've incurred in buying, selling or improving the property:

 Not nice to think about, but very important to plan for, is inheritance tax.
 Your buy-to-let properties (or property) form part of your estate for inheritance tax purposes.